Farndale: Governance

 In 1873 Farndale Hiqh Quarter and Farndale Westside joined to become a single parish.
 The Farndale parishes were subsequently realigned to Farndale East and Farndale West.
 The dividing line between the two Farndale civil parishes is along the course of the River Dove.
 Until 2018 Farndale East had a Parish Council responsible for the eastern side including Church Houses and Farndale West had a Parish Meeting looking after the western side including Low Mill.

 In April 2018 a joint Farndale Parish Council was formed under a grouping order and it now represents the interests of all residents in Farndale.

-The second tier of Local Government is Ryedale District Council and the third tier North Yorkshire County Council, historically being part of the North Riding of Yorkshire.
+Between 1974 and 2023 the area was part of the Ryedale district.
+It is now administered by the unitary North Yorkshire Council.

-Farndale is part of the Thirsk and Malton UK Parliament constituency and formerly the Yorkshire and Humber European Parliamentary constituency.
+Farndale is part of the Thirsk and Malton UK Parliament constituency and formerly the Yorkshire and the Humber European Parliamentary constituency.

 Religious sites

 Farndale originally had a parish church and mission room and two Methodist chapels but now has only St Mary's parish church.